 To save our NHS and protect local services we need your support.
-Although the lockdown is preventing this campaign from getting out in the town centre speaking to people, we can still be a presence online.
 We need as much help as possible to raise the alarm about the destruction of our NHS and help us fight to keep the services we all need.

 Help raise awareness

 The basic structure of our NHS has been altered by consecutive Governments since 1948.
 That initial structure of the NHS would still give us the most efficient and equitable means of delivering healthcare.
 And just as we did in 1948 we still need an efficient and equitable service today.

 Since the introduction of the Health and Social Care Act of 2012 the pace of change has accelerated with endless reorganisations happening.
 Our media has failed us dramatically through fake news and ommission of news.

 As a campaign we aim to keep on top of what is happening and to make sense of the information we are able to access.
 We hope you will find this website informative, interesting and understandable.
 If you feel inspired to assist us please read on.

 Everyone has something they could contribute to the fight to save the NHS.
 Whether you want to get involved with this campaign or not, these are a few things we can all do.